 Faculty, graduate students, and undergraduates are actively engaged in chemical research.
-Basic research is done in all the general areas of chemistry: analytical chemistry, biochemistry, inorganic chemistry, organic chemistry, and physical chemistry.
-The research activity is supported by the major instrument centers in the department: Magnetic Resonance Center, Mass Spectrometry Center, Center for Laser Spectroscopy, and the X-ray Crystallography Center.
+Basic research is done in all the general areas of chemistry: analytical chemistry, biochemistry, inorganic chemistry, organic chemistry, and physical chemistry including both experimental and computational research areas.
+The research activity is supported by the major instrument centers in the department: Magnetic Resonance Center, Mass Spectrometry Center, Center for Laser Spectroscopy, the X-ray Crystallography Center, as well as High Performance Computing resources (ARCC HPC cluster) provided by the University.
 You can read about the faculty research areas by following the links below.
 In addition, synopses of selected graduate and undergraduate research projects are highlighted.

 [Pt@Sn17]4−: An Exception from Group 14 Endohedral Clusters